-Institutionally, my current research is jointly supervised at the Bielefeld Graduate School in History and Sociology (Prof. Pfaff-Czarnecka) and at the Department of Anthropology, University College London (Dr. Michelutti); for field research, I was affiliated with the Center for the Study of Social Systems, Jawaharlal Nehru University, New Delhi.
-Throughout summer 2013, I worked and wrote at the School of Interdisciplinary Area Studies at the University of Oxford.
+Institutionally, my current research is jointly supervised at the Bielefeld Graduate School in History and Sociology (Prof. Pfaff-Czarnecka) and at the Department of Anthropology, University College London (Dr. Michelutti).
+For field research, I was affiliated with the Center for the Study of Social Systems, Jawaharlal Nehru University, New Delhi; throughout summer 2013, I wrote a first draft of my dissertation at the School of Interdisciplinary Area Studies, University of Oxford.
+From 2010 to 2011, I worked as part- and later full-time research fellow in comparative politics and international development studies at the Universität Marburg, and in 2012 as visiting faculty for research methods at SIT Study Abroad in New Delhi.
 Earlier, I read political science, sociology and peace and conflict studies (Dipl.-Pol.) at the Universität Marburg from 2004 to 2009, development studies and cultural anthropology at the School for International Training, Jaipur, in 2008 and area studies of contemporary India (M.Sc.) at the University of Oxford from 2009 to 2010.
-From 2010 to 2011, I worked as part- and later full-time research fellow in comparative politics and international development studies at the Universität Marburg, and in 2012 as visiting faculty for research methods at SIT Study Abroad in New Delhi.

-So far, I obtained three Cusanus scholarships (German federal competitive scholarships for 1% top batch), two DAAD scholarships (one returned) and won about 20.000 Euro in additional grants from various bodies (writing and travel grants, data acquisition, transcription costs, etc).
-I also got computing power allocated at the OSC cluster worth 27.000 Euro in FEC for my UP dataset.
+So far, I obtained three Cusanus scholarships (German federal competitive scholarships for 1% top batch), two DAAD scholarships (one returned) and a write-up grant from the Bielefeld Young Researchers' Fund.
+I also won about 15.000 Euro in additional grants from various bodies (writing and travel grants, data acquisition, transcription costs, etc) and got computing power allocated at the ARC cluster worth 32.500 Euro in FEC for my UP dataset.

-I am currently a member of the German Research Network Religion and Conflict at FEST, the German Association for Asian studies (DGA, since 2013 Spokesperson, Early Career Network, and visiting board member), the British Association for South Asian Studies (BASAS) and the European Association for South Asian Studies (EASAS).
+I am currently a member of the German Research Network Religion and Conflict at FEST, the German Association for Asian studies (DGA, since 2013 as spokesperson of the Early Career Network and visiting board member), the British Association for South Asian Studies (BASAS) and the European Association for South Asian Studies (EASAS).